AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 Signing in allows you to submit, update, and respond to questions from agents on support tickets.

-To Sign into the Adobe Experience League Support, follow these steps:
+To sign into the Adobe Experience League Support, follow these steps:

 1. Navigate to [experienceleague.adobe.com](https://experienceleague.adobe.com/).
 1. Sign in using your Adobe login credentials.